 No two residents pay exactly the same.
 The reasoning behind the Fair Deal scheme is that those with less pay less and that those with more pay more.
 Whilst it is true to say that the Fair Deal scheme is potentially more advantageous to people on lower incomes that is NOT to say that Fair Deal is automatically unsuitable for people who own a valuable family home.

 There are rules governing the amount of State money paid to nursing homes throughout and the Fair Deal rate for each nursing home is decided by the National Treatment Purchase Fund www.ntpf.ie.
 The National Treatment Purchase Fund determines a Fair Deal rate for each public and private nursing home in Ireland.
 If your assessed contribution is in excess of the amount stated by the NTPF for the home of your choice then you will not get any help from the HSE when it comes to paying the weekly cost for the nursing home of your choice.

 Decisions relating to the Fair Deal Scheme are complicated and must take account of multiple factors.
-If you want advice from an experienced eldercare professional go to www.emerlavineldercare.ie to book a consultation today.
+If you want advice on how to fill out the Fair Deal appliation form from an experienced eldercare professional go to www.emerlavineldercare.ie to book a consultation today.
 Emer will guide you through your options so that you are fully informed before you make a decision on the Fair Deal Scheme.
 Together we will you to plan a strategy to best take advantage of your relative’s income and assets and their health requirements.
 Don’t assume that the Fair Deal won’t work for your relative.